Benefits of an intranet - woman smiling and looking at computer screen

 • Decrease OpEx (think headcount and hours) to maintain internal communication systems (IT, HR, or Comms)

 An intranet has many strategic benefits to your organization.
 We’ve covered several benefits in this blog post that hopefully can help you in positioning in making the case for acquiring a new or upgrading your intranet.
-If you need more help with this, download our ebook: How to Make the Case for Upgrading Your Intranet.
+If you need more help with this, download our ebook: Making the business case for a modern intranet.